KarateCowboy/Vimmy/get_programming_with_haskell.md

 `Sex` is the *type constructor*. `Male` and `Female` are *data constructors*.

+`newtype` is a preferred way of creating new types.
+But, is more strict than `data`.

 With *records* you don’t have to write your getters; each field in the record syntax automatically creates an *accessor* function to access that value from the record

 Update record values by 'passing' a rew record to the instance, with just the new values set, eg: